Bernedoodle puppies litter

 Everything you need to know about Bernedoodle health

-Any crossbred dog may inherit genetic diseases from its parents if they are not tested prior to breeding and similarly, Bernedoodle is no exception.
-A Bernedoodle may develop/inherit below-given health conditions in its lifetime.
+Any crossbred dog may inherit genetic diseases from its parents if they are not tested before breeding and similarly, Bernedoodle is no exception.
+A Bernedoodle may develop/inherit the below-given health conditions in its lifetime.

 Diseases inherited from Poodle: